cjratcliff/ml-compiled/docs/entropy.rst

 Information bottleneck
 -------------------------
-An objective for training compressed representations.
+An objective for training compressed representations that have predictive power.

 .. math::